 To support this we endorse the guidelines for professional behavior of the American Physical Society (APS), American Astronomical Society (AAS), and the Associated Universities for Research in Astronomy (AURA).

-When participating in the LSST ecosystem, please be mindful of the Codes of Conduct; individual Codes of Conduct exist for various situations.
+When participating in the Rubin Observatory ecosystem, please be mindful of the Codes of Conduct; individual Codes of Conduct exist for various situations.

 Communications with the LSSTC-supported tools for the collaboration (Confluence, the Community Forum, and Slack) have the communications code of conduct.